ArenRedd/arenredd.github.io/_posts/2025-06-12-hacker-books-2025-must-read-list.md

 ## 🔥 The Hacker’s Must-Reads

-### 1. **Linux Basics for Hackers** – *Occupy The Web*
+### 1. **linux Basics for Hackers** – *Occupy The Web*

 **Start here if you’re a noob.**

 This one’s your gateway drug.
-Teaches Linux from a hacker’s POV—because, let’s face it, Windows ain't it when you're in the matrix.
+Teaches linux from a hacker’s POV—because, let’s face it, Windows ain't it when you're in the matrix.
 OTW keeps it practical, so you’re not just learning commands, you're learning how to use them like a digital ninja.
 New edition’s dropping, too 👀.

 ---